 Since then, Sara has been accepted into Sewanee Writers’ Conference and received two fellowships to Summer Literary Seminars in St. Petersburg, Russia and Nairobi, Kenya.
 While living in Manhattan, she especially loved being a writing instructor for Holy Apostles Soup Kitchen Writers Workshop, founded by author Ian Frazier, and for The National Arts Club’s creative writing program for students.
 She’s spoken at the Soup Kitchen and at several inner-city high schools and Saint Francis College in Brooklyn about the writing process and the power of the written word.

 After nearly seven years living in Stockholm, Sweden and then London, England, Sara is back in the States, enjoying Darien, Connecticut with her Swedish husband of 14 years, their two sons, ages 0 and 5, and their sweet little girl…a Yorkie named Pia.
-Her first novel, I Always Cry at Weddings, is a New York City story about homelessness and unconditional love, will be released by Choose NOW Publishing on February 1, 2015.
+Her first novel, I Always Cry at Weddings, is a New York City story about homelessness and unconditional love.